whoismissing/easel/README.md

 * `esil.fillstack` and `esil.stack.pattern`: fill the ESIL VM stack with a pattern upon initialization
 * `esil.nonull`: stop the ESIL VM execution on a NULL pointer read or write

-5. What is ESIL used for?
+## What is ESIL used for?

 ESIL is used to accomplish partial emulation (imprecise emulation).

 The ESIL VM is not expected to emulate external calls, system calls, or SIMD instructions.

 ESIL emulation has seen use for:
+* avoiding anti-debugging techniques
 * calculating indirect jumps and conditional jumps
 * encryption / decryption routines
 * unpacking